Kenna: Other works

 On October 6, 2006, the world premiere of the song "Out of Control (State of Emotion)", from Kenna's EP entitled Black Goodbye Ride, was played on East Village Radio on Authentic Shit with Mark Ronson; it became available on iTunes on December 19, 2006.

 On July 7, 2007, Kenna opened the New Jersey portion of the Live Earth concert.
 He also toured with Nelly Furtado throughout various stops on her "Loose" tour.

 Kenna has also worked with Lupe Fiasco on the remix of "Say Goodbye to Love", and The Cool Kids on the remix of "Loose Wires."

 "Out of Control" appears in the soundtrack for the video games MLB 08 The Show and FIFA 08.

+The track "Loose Wires" from Make Sure They See My Face was included in the soundtrack for the movie Fast and Furious in 2009, along with a collection of other Pharrell Williams produced songs.

 Kenna and Chad Hugo produced the track "Pretty Please" for JoJo's 2010 mixtape Can't Take That Away from Me.

 Kenna was also a featured celebrity in the HP You on You project advertisement.

 "Never Let Me Down", an unreleased track from the Make Sure They See My Face sessions, was released on the charity album Download to Donate for Haiti in 2010, in which the proceeds go to Music for Relief, Linkin Park's charity.
 This album also contains "Resurrection", a collaboration with Lupe Fiasco, which was accompanied by a music video.

 Kenna also appears along with Pharrell Williams in the music video for their collaboration with Clipse, "Life Change".

 In 2010, Kenna and Chad Hugo worked with Kid Cudi on a track unofficially titled "Capcom!" for a Street Fighter game.
 It was never officially released, but was streamed on the internet the following year.

 In 2013, Kenna released a cover of the U2 song "Gloria" to his SoundCloud and Myspace pages, as a way to reach out to Bono, one of his biggest musical influences.
 He received a call from Bono shortly thereafter.

+In 2016, he released “Live Like This (Go Live)” with Vic Mensa to commemorate the introduction of Twitter’s live feature.
+This marked the first instance of him releasing music under the name KNA, with him also being credited as such on “Fever” by RAC and his own track “Use Me (Only For The Summer)”, released 2017 and 2018, respectively.